-A contextual evaluation of this program revealed a strong and pressing need for TOEFL preparation among nursing students at Stikes Banyuwangi.
-A survey showed that 90% of students felt this need for various reasons, as shown in the following data:
+A contextual evaluation of this program revealed a strong and pressing need for TOEFL preparation among nursing students at STIKES Banyuwangi.
+A survey showed that 90% of students felt this need for various reasons, as shown in the following data.

 Figure 1.
-Participants' reasons to take the TOEFL preparation program

-Based on the pie chart, the primary reason participants participated in the TOEFL Preparation program was to meet graduation requirements.
-This motivated 36 participants, representing 48% of the total.
-The second most common reason was to find a job, stated by 20 participants (26%).
-Furthermore, 16 participants (21%) participated in the program to seek a scholarship or continue their studies.
-Finally, a small number of participants, 4 (5%), cited other reasons for participating in the program.
+Participants' reasons to take the TOEFL preparation program participants, representing 48% of the total.
+The second most common reason for leaving was to find a job, stated by 20 participants (26%).
+Furthermore, 16 participants (21%) participated in the program to seek scholarships or continue their studies.
+Finally, a small number of participants, 4 (5%) cited other reasons for participating in the program.